konsternacja/konsternacja/README.md

 ## Hi there! :raised_hands:
-I am a biotechnology student (FBBB at Jagiellonian University) and bioinformatics enthusiast.
-In addition to my studies, I am doing an internship at Pawel Labaj's bioinformatics team at the Malopolska Center for Biotechnology My interests are primarily focused on biological data analysis, especially associated with fungi and mycobiome.
-Besides, I am a self-taught software tester.
+I am a PhD student in bioinformatics (IIMCB, Warsaw), now focusing on single-cell RNA sequencing.
+I have experience in working with bacteria, phage, plan, fungi, mouse and human data.
+I was working with genomics, metagenomics, transcriptomics and pipeline development.
+Now I am working with sc data RNA-seq, metabolomics and much more!

 ## Contact